jyapayne/einheit/README.md

 For each suite method/proc, an implicit variable called "self" is added.
 This lets you access the testSuite in an OO kind of way.

+On failure, the macro gathers names and values of *all* arguments and functions and prints them out.
+It's really useful for debugging!

 ### Installation

 Install with nimble!